Pints, Pounds, & Pâté

 • Marie Antoinette (definitely plays it fast and loose with the truth)

-• The Scarlett Pimpernell (staring Lady Grantham from Downton!)
+• The Scarlett Pimpernel (staring Lady Grantham from Downton)

-• Les Miserables (which is *NOT* about the French Revolution)
+• Les Miserables (*NOT* about the French Revolution)

-• Saving Private Ryan (not specifically about French culture, but good history lessons)
+• Saving Private Ryan (not specifically about French culture, but good history lessons, especially if you plan to visit Normandy)

 Not taking day trips throughout France